-By Tom Griffin, CEO, The Transition House
+By Cici Kelly, CEO, The Bougainvilla House

 Are there any recent new programs or new innovative services you would like to highlight?

-What is the most common challenge you find when speaking with executives at other community-based behavioral healthcare organizations?
+What is the most common challenge you find when speaking with executives at other community-based behavioral health care organizations?